 The Program on Law & Government

 The Doctor of Juridical Science (SJD) Program selects outstanding students prepared to write a doctoral-level thesis in law, who will make original contributions to the legal literature, and who have a strong intellectual commitment to advanced legal study.
-Applicants are generally required to hold both a JD or JD-equivalent degree and an LLM.
+Applicants are required to hold both a JD or JD-equivalent degree and an LLM.

 Founded with the enthusiastic support of Mrs. Thurgood Marshall and the late Mrs. William Brennan, the Marshall-Brennan Constitutional Literacy Project mobilizes talented JD and LLM students to teach a course on the U.S. Constitution in the public high schools of the District of Columbia and Maryland.
 Since its inception in 1999, the Project has developed chapters in law schools and states across the country.